Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: Preliminaries

 \subsection{Maximum Dynamic Flows}

-Given a dynamic flow network $\mathcal{N}$, for a subset of the sources/sinks $A\subseteq S^+$ and a time horizon $\theta \in \mathbb{R}_+$, let $o^\theta (A)$ be the maximum amount of flow that can reach the sink $s^-$ from the sources in $A$ within time horizon $\theta$.
+Given a dynamic flow network $\mathcal{N}$, for a subset of the sources and sinks $A\subseteq S^+\cup S^-$ and a time horizon $\theta \in \mathbb{R}_+$, let $o^\theta (A)$ be the maximum amount of flow that can reach the sinks in $S^-\backslash A $ from the sources in $A$ within time horizon $\theta$.
+Note that $o^{\theta}(S^+\cup S^-)=0$ always holds.
 We call the flow corresponding to $o^\theta (A)$ the \textit{maximum dynamic flow} from $A$ within $\theta$.
 We assume that there is no restriction on the amount of flow out of each source of $A$.
-The following theorem shown by Fleischer~\cite{Fleischer1998} gives a property of a feasible time horizon\footnote{ Klinz~\cite{Klinz1994} showed the same property of Theorem~\ref{theo:Klinz} on discrete time model.
-Using this property, Fleischer~\cite{Fleischer1998} showed Theorem~\ref{theo:Klinz} on continuous time model. } \footnote{ The original statement of Theorem~\ref{theo:Klinz}~\cite{Klinz1994} gives a similar property for the case that a dynamic network ${\cal N}$ contains multiple sinks. }.
+The following theorem by Fleischer and Tardos~\cite{Fleischer1998} gives a property of a feasible time horizon \footnote{ Klinz~\cite{Klinz1994} showed the same property of Theorem~\ref{theo:Klinz} on a discrete-time model, and using this property, Fleischer and Tardos~\cite{Fleischer1998} showed Theorem~\ref{theo:Klinz} on a continuous-time model.
+Moreover, the original statement of Theorem~\ref{theo:Klinz}~\cite{Klinz1994} gives a similar property for a dynamic network ${\cal N}$ containing multiple sinks. }.